 Chances are you have tried some rich-text editors embedded in webpages, like TinyMCE and others.
 In the past, it used to be quite the task to create tools like these.
 This changed with the introduction of the HTML 5 «contentEditable» attribute.
 Now, you can with little effort create your own basic rich-text editor.

-The «contentEditable» attribute can be set to true or false on any element and will enable or disable design mode for the element.
+The «contentEditable» attribute can be set as true or false on any element and will enable or disable design mode for the element.
 In short, design mode means that the user can edit the content of the element.

 In this example I've created a simple text-editor.
 There are buttons to toggle «bold» and «italic» styles on any selected text.
 When the user clicks one of the buttons or changes the text, the content gets saved.